Memorable Manitobans: June Alwyn Westbury (1921-2004)

 Born in Hamilton, New Zealand on 26 July 1921, daughter to Philip William Cantwell and Doris Halcrow, she grew up in Takapuna on the North Shore of Auckland.
 Upon completing her education, she worked for the Auckland Savings Bank, performed in light opera productions, and studied voice under the noted contralto Mina Caldow.
 She left New Zealand in 1947 on a working holiday, eventually arriving in Winnipeg where she met and married lawyer Peter Westbury, in 1949.

 While raising her children, she was active in a number of organizations, including the Home and School Association and the Royal Winnipeg Ballet Womens Committee, as well as serving as Director of the Epiphany Pageant at St. Albans Anglican Church.
 She gradually became more active in politics, in particular the Liberal Party, serving as the Secretary of the Party in Manitoba from 1968 to 1970.
 She was Vice President of the Liberal Party of Canada from 1970 to 1973.
 In 1970, she ran for municipal office and was elected Alderman (and later Councillor) for the City of Winnipeg, serving until 1979.
-She was a Liberal candidate for the Osborne constituency in the 1973 provincial general election.
+She was a Liberal candidate in the 1973 provincial general election and a October 1979 by-election called to replace Lloyd Axworthy.
 In 1971, she was elected as a Board member of the Municipal Hospitals and became Chair of the Hospitals the same year.
 She served on many boards including Via Rail, Manitoba Health Organizations, Childrens Aid Society, Big Sisters, Canadian Council of Christians and Jews, the Age and Opportunity Centres, the National Capital Commission, Task Force on Maternal and Child Health, Advisory Committee on Historical Buildings, Heritage Winnipeg, and the Heritage Canada Foundation.
 In 1979, she was elected Member of the Legislative Assembly, sitting until 1981.